 Software developers usually earn

-Pay for software developers varies depending on skills, experience and where you work, with pay in Auckland being higher.
+Pay for software developers varies depending on skills, experience and where you work.

 (This information is a guide only.
 Find out more about the sources of our pay information)